particle-iot/uber-library-example/README.md

 ### Firmware

-1. a `firmware` folder containing code that will compile and execute on a Spark devce.
+1. a `firmware` folder containing code that will compile and execute on a Spark device.
 This folder contains:
   1. A bunch of `.h`, `.cpp`, and `.c` files constituting the header and source code of the library.
     1. _The main library header file_, intended to be included by users
       1. MUST be named the same as the "name" key in the `spark.json` + a `.h` extension.
 So if `name` is `uber-library-example`, then there should be a `uber-library-example.h` file in this folder.
 Other `.h` files, can exist, but this is the only one that is required.